 One of the leading causes of bankruptcy is due to medical bills.
 Many people struggle to pay for medical care coverage to begin with, so what happens if they fall victim to medical malpractice and suffer financial hardship because of it?
 While we turn to our doctors to heal us, there are times where they can make a crucial mistake that causes us harm.
-If you are having trouble paying for medical bills that accumulated because of a doctor’s mistake, then it’s advised that you speak with a bankruptcy lawyer, like a bankruptcy lawyer in Tampa, FL, for advice on what to do next.
+If you are having trouble paying for medical bills that accumulated because of a doctor’s mistake, then it’s advised that you speak with a bankruptcy lawyer.

 How Medical Malpractice Happens

 Medical malpractice occurs when a doctor or other medical staff commit a mistake or oversight that leads to patient harm.
 Medical malpractice can happen during the delivery of a baby, surgery, procedure, vaccination, and much more.
 Your doctor may have prescribed you medication that was the wrong type or dosage.
 Or, your doctor could have gotten the medication correct, but the pharmacy staff made an error, which resulted in you ingesting the wrong drug.